ysyk2021/the-leadership-brain-leveraging-neuroscience-for-effective-leadership/src/chapter-7-1.md

-# Role of Motivation and the Brain in Effective Leadership

-## Introduction

 Effective leadership is not just about possessing certain skills or knowledge; it also requires understanding and harnessing the power of motivation.
 Motivation is a fundamental driving force that influences human behavior, and leaders who can tap into this force can inspire their teams to achieve outstanding results.
 In recent years, neuroscience has shed light on the intricate connection between motivation and the brain, providing valuable insights for effective leadership practices.
 This chapter explores the role of motivation and its neural underpinnings in leadership effectiveness.